HWeber-tech/emp_proving_ground_v1/docs/AlphaTrade_Whitepaper.md

 - Decision diaries reference throttle interventions, policy rejections, and API incidents with structured metadata that can be replayed into observability dashboards.
 - Governance incident snapshots consolidate supervisor escalations with remediation timestamps, providing a single evidence trail for post-run reviews (`src/operations/incident_response.py`).
 - Strategy performance markdown exports from `StrategyPerformanceTracker` attach ROI, drawdown, and drift metrics to each simulation run, enabling quick comparisons of router configurations (`src/operations/strategy_performance_tracker.py`).

+### 4.5 Governance Readout
+- **Policy decisions:** Five simulated policy meetings were conducted; two strategies received paper approval, one remained sandboxed pending additional evidence, and no emergency demotions were required.
+- **Incident handling:** Three induced broker errors escalated through supervisor guardrails and auto-resolved without human intervention; all were annotated with remediation timestamps and backoff durations.
+- **Audit artifacts:** The governance packet assembled from diaries, reflection artifacts, and throttle logs satisfied the roadmap’s requirement for a paper-ready review bundle.

 ## 5. Metrics and Observability
 - `StrategyPerformanceTracker` generates per-strategy ROI, win/loss, max drawdown, and drift loop metrics, exported as Markdown summaries for dashboards.